Help Center/ Cloud Container Engine/ User Guide/ Observability/ Best Practices/ Monitoring Custom Metrics Using Cloud Native Cluster Monitoring

 nginx_connections_accepted{cluster="2048c170-8359-11ee-9527-0255ac1000cf", cluster_category="CCE", cluster_name="cce-test", container="container-0", instance="10.0.0.46:9113", job="monitoring/kubernetes-pods", kubernetes_namespace="default", kubernetes_pod="nginx-exporter-77bf4d4948-zsb59", namespace="default", pod="nginx-exporter-77bf4d4948-zsb59", prometheus="monitoring/server"}

-Method 2: Configuring Custom Metrics for Service Annotations
+Method 2: Configuring Service Annotations

-When the annotation settings of services comply with the Prometheus data collection rules, Prometheus automatically collects the metrics exposed by the services.
+When the annotation settings of Services comply with the Prometheus data collection rules, Prometheus automatically collects the metrics exposed by the Services.

-You can use service annotations in the same way as pod annotations.
+You can use Service annotations in the same way as pod annotations.
 However, their application scenarios are different.
-Pod annotations focus on pod resource usage metrics while service annotations focus on metrics such as requests for a service.
+Pod annotations focus on pod resource usage metrics while Service annotations focus on metrics such as requests for a Service.

-The following is a deployment example:
+The following is an example configuration:

 kind: Deployment